alexisyepes/event-management-system/README.md

 # Event Management System

-Link to deployed app on heroku: https://event-management-system-alex.herokuapp.com/ <br><br>
+Link to deployed app on heroku: https://alexis-event-handler.herokuapp.com/ <br><br>
 Credentials to test the app: <br>
-email: terminator@yahoo.com <br>
+email: alexfullstackdev@gmail.com <br>
 password: 123456

+Or you can also create an account easily.

-* This full stack application will allow you to orgnize events on a more organized way
+- This full stack application will allow you to organize events in a better way

 ![alt text](./client/public/Images/screenshot1.JPG)

-* Once the users register and sign in, they will be redirected to their personal profile
+- Once the users register and sign in, they will be redirected to their personal profile

 ![alt text](./client/public/Images/screenshot2.JPG)

-* From here, a calendar will allow them to create events, which will appear on top of the page as a list.
+- From here, a calendar will allow them to create events, which will appear on top of the page as a list.

 ![alt text](./client/public/Images/screenshot3.JPG)

-* After creating an event, this can be edited or deleted by either from the list view, or from the actual calendar.
+- After creating an event, this can be edited or deleted from the list view, or from the actual calendar.

 ![alt text](./client/public/Images/screenshot4.JPG)

-* It also has the option to add guests to this events and keep track on who has confirmed to assist and who hasn't: <br>
+- It also has the option to add guests to this events and keep track on who has confirmed to assist and who hasn't: <br>
   If the guest is attending, then the background will turn green, on the contrary, if it has not responded yet or it's undecided, the guest's background will remain white.

 ![alt text](./client/public/Images/screenshot5.JPG)
 ![alt text](./client/public/Images/screenshot6.JPG)